No Products in the Cart

 Jacket: A durable fabric shell, such as a Racecar Fire suit or Hoodie, worn over your shoulder and chest pads, provides complete protection.

-Pants: Durable fabric, dirt bike-style pants with over-knee pads complete a full armor protection suit that works excellent for ESK8 adventures and racing.
+Pants: Durable fabric, dirt bike-style pants with over-knee pads complete a full armor protection suit that works excellently for ESK8 adventures and racing.

 Responsible riding ensures safety for you and others while complying with local regulations.